janqsong/janqsong.github.io/_pages/about.md

 # 🛠️ Projects
 - [TorchCP](https://github.com/ml-stat-Sustech/TorchCP) : A Python toolbox for conformal prediction research on deep learning models, using PyTorch.
 The [technical report](https://arxiv.org/abs/2402.12683) can give you a quickstart.

+# 📖 Educations
+- **2022.09 - Now** : Admitted to pursue for a Ph.D. degree in Nanjing University without entrance examination.
+- **2018.09 - 2022.06** : Receive my B.Sc. degree from Department of Computer Science and Technology, Nanjing University.

+# 💻 Internships
+- **2024.09 - Now** : Department of Statistics and Data Science, Southern University of Science and Technology.
+Supervised by Prof. [Hongxin Wei](https://hongxin001.github.io).

 # 🎖 Honors and Awards
 - Academic Scholarship of Nanjing University, Nanjing, 2022, 2023.
 - People's Scholarship of Nanjing University, Nanjing, 2019, 2020.